Meal prep baked eggs in a muffin tin! Bulk prep your eggs for easy breakfasts in the morning. Low carb, gluten-free, and ready in under 20 minutes.

 - Crack open your eggs (you can crack directly into the muffin tin or into a measuring cup, then pour in)

 I also included some options to bake the eggs in a slice of ham, turkey or a slice of bacon (wrapped around the muffin tin).
 So so easy and an extra boost of flavor and protein.

-How long do these oven baked eggs last for?
+How long do they last for?
 Store in a sealed container in the fridge for up to 4 days.
-You can freeze hard boiled eggs for longer than that…I’d go up to 1 month.
+You can freeze hard boiled eggs for longer than that...I'd go up to 1 month.

-Can I add veggies to my baked egg cups?
+Can I add veggies to them?
 Yes!
-You can layer shredded potato or sweet potato as a ‘hash brown’ crust.
+You can layer shredded potato or sweet potato as a 'hash brown' crust.
 You can also sprinkle the eggs with fresh herbs or chopped spinach before baking.

-Since this is a low carb breakfast option, I thought it would be helpful to throw together a simple low carb breakfast bento box!
+Since this is a low carb breakfast option, I thought it would be helpful to throw together a simple low carb breakfast bento box using the baked eggs!